zhuolix/zhuolix.github.io/_teaching/2022-idtech.md

 location: "Remote"
 ---

 I served as an online coach for a variety of mathematics and computer science subjects via iD Tech's platform.
-In each session, I spend 1 hour with the student, for whom I provide customzied instructions based on the student's age and current standing on the topic.
+In each session, I spend 1 hour with the student, for whom I provide customized instructions based on the student's age and current standing on the topic.
 Perhaps the most interesting part of the opportunity is the ability to teach Kerbal Space Program, a game I have long enjoyed, to students.

 Mathematics
 ======